 Making final decisions

-You can confidently choose the curriculum that will best support your district’s specific needs when you include and support teachers throughout the curriculum adoption process.
-By creating a cohesive vision, testing out curricula through a pilot program, supporting professional development, and encouraging community feedback, you’ll see greater buy-in throughout your curriculum roll-out, and will have grown and supported more confident teacher leaders along the way.
+You can confidently choose the curriculum that will best support your district’s specific needs when you include and support teachers throughout the adoption process.
+By creating a cohesive vision, testing out curricula through a pilot program, supporting professional development, and encouraging community feedback, you’ll see greater buy-in throughout your curriculum roll-out, while having grown and supported more confident teacher leaders along the way.

 “Continue to look for ways to raise teacher leaders in any decision-making opportunities about classroom materials,” said Massie.
 “Because, at the end of the day, quality materials are really important, but teachers change it all.
 They make it happen.”